-7) Public: The couple holds themselves out publicly to be husband and wife, and so establish a reputation in the community as being married.
+- Public: The couple holds themselves out publicly to be married, and so establish a reputation in the community as being married.

 When a couple’s relationship deteriorates and a divorce action is imminent, the parties will need to establish the existence of the marriage.
 It is possible that one party seeks to prove there was a common law marriage, but the other seeks to refute any marriage.
 It becomes a matter of proof:

 — Did the couple hold themselves out as married to the government by filing tax returns as "married" under penalty of perjury?